siemens/embb/doc/tutorial/tutorial.template.md

 After all work is done, the plugin needs to be finalized.
 This will free all memory on the accelerator and delete the corresponding OpenCL context:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_opencl.cc:mtapi_opencl_c_plugin_finalize}

+#### CUDA

+The MTAPI CUDA plugin allows the user to incorporate the computational power of an CUDA accelerator, if one is available in the system.

+The vector addition example from the OpenCL plugin is used again.
+The action function looks slightly in CUDA:

+    \\\inputlistingsnippet{../examples/mtapi/mtapi_cuda_c_test_kernel.cu:mtapi_cuda_c_kernel}

+The kernel needs to be precompiled and will be transformed into a header file containing the resulting binary in a `char const *` array named `imageBytes`.

+As with the OpenCL plugin, the CUDA plugin header file needs to be included first:

+    \\\inputlistingsnippet{../examples/mtapi/mtapi_c_cuda.cc:mtapi_cuda_c_header}

+Then, the CUDA plugin needs to be initialized after the node has been initialized:

+    \\\inputlistingsnippet{../examples/mtapi/mtapi_c_cuda.cc:mtapi_cuda_c_plugin_initialize}

+Now the plugin action can be registered with the `CUDA_JOB`:

+    \\\inputlistingsnippet{../examples/mtapi/mtapi_c_cuda.cc:mtapi_cuda_c_action_create}

+The precompiled kernel binary and the name of the kernel to use need to be specified while creating the action.
+The kernel and node local data provided are transferred to accelerator memory.
+The local work size is the number of threads that will share CUDA local memory, in this case 32.
+The element size instructs the CUDA plugin how many bytes a single element in the result buffer consumes, in this case 4, as a single result is a single float.
+The CUDA plugin will launch `result_buffer_size/element_size` CUDA threads to calculate the result.

+Now the `CUDA_JOB` can be used like a normal MTAPI job to start tasks.

+After all work is done, the plugin needs to be finalized.
+This will free all memory on the accelerator and delete the corresponding CUDA context:

+    \\\inputlistingsnippet{../examples/mtapi/mtapi_c_cuda.cc:mtapi_cuda_c_plugin_finalize}

 ## <a name="cha_algorithms"></a>Algorithms